MercuriusXeno/wand_workshop/readme.txt

 =============
 Place a flask on the altar and then offer the rest of the recipe.

-Any Flask <- Any Empty Flask = Kept Flask with combined capacity Any Flask <- 1000 Ambrosia Flask = Kept Flask with "Tempered", becoming unbreakable.
+Any Flask <- Any Flask = Kept Flask with combined capacity and contents.
+Beware reactions.
+Any Flask <- Emerald Tablet = Kept Flask with "Heavy", becoming unbreakable.
-Any Flask <- 1000 Oil Flask = Kept Flask with "Inert", decreases reactivity within.
+Any Flask <- Stone Tablet = Kept Flask with "Inert", reduces reactivity by 20.
+(Set to 0 if default) (Reactive and Inert cancel out)
-Any Flask <- 1000 Toxic Sludge = Kept Flask with "Reactive", increases reactivity within.
-(Cancels out inert) Any Flask <- 1000 Teleportatium Flask = Kept Flask with "Remote", the mouth of the flask is also the mouse cursor.
+Any Flask <- Book = Kept Flask with "Reactive", increases reactivity by 20.
+Stacks up to 4.
+(Reactive and Inert cancel out) Any Flask <- Notes on Grand Alchemy = Kept Flask with "Remote", the mouth of the flask is also the mouse cursor.

 (I may expand upon this list, if I get the urge.
 This felt like a good place to stop and test.)